RaterBai/FTCode/README.md

 # Face-touching Recognition
 <br />
 In this study, we collected accelerometer data from 10 face touching (FT) and non face touching (NFT) activities performed by 10 participants (3 minutes for each activity per participant).
 We targeted two problems, 1) recognizing FT and NFT activities.
-2) individual activity recognition using machine learning.
+2) individual activity recognition (IAR) using machine learning.
 The data is collected through Samsung Gear S3 with a sampling rate of 30Hz.

 ## Data Preprocessing
 The first 20 and last 5 seconds of the raw accelerometer data were eliminated for each activity.
 We then splited the raw accelerometer dat into smaller time segments and extracted 49 time- and frequency- domain features.